-- 2. At the AC load center, switch the Main Service Disconnect and Main main circuit breakers to OFF. - 3.
-Remove the cover panel from the AC load center.
+- Step 2: At the AC load center, switch the Main Service Disconnect and Main main circuit breakers to OFF. - Step 3: Remove the cover panel from the AC load center. - Step 4: Remove any wires from the defective circuit breaker.

-- 5. Remove the defective breaker from the load center and replace it with a new breaker of the same type and rating. - 6.
-Reconnect all wiring to the new circuit breaker. - 7.
-Replace the AC load center cover panel. - 8.
-At the AC load center, switch all breakers to ON. - 9.
-At the local power transfer switch, restore AC power to the cabinet.
+Step 5: Remove the defective breaker from the load center and replace it with a new breaker of the same type and rating.

+Step 6: Reconnect all wiring to the new circuit breaker.

+Step 7: Replace the AC load center cover panel.

+Step 8: At the AC load center, switch all breakers to ON.

+Step 9: At the local power transfer switch, restore AC power to the cabinet.